 Her brows furrowed in confusion.
 She had no idea what the women were even saying through the muddled conglomeration of joyful shrieks.

-Then the door to the bedroom swung open, her attention turning to the slim blonde standing in the entrance.
-The girl was out of breath, her hand clinging to the doorknob while her free one wiped away the sweat that had accumulation under her blonde bangs.
+The door to the bedroom swung open, her attention turning to the slim blonde standing in the entrance.
+The girl was out of breath, one hand clinging to the doorknob while her free one swiped away the sweat that accumulation under her blonde bangs.
 There was an excited gleam in her amber eyes as she looked up, even the snake wrapped scarf-like around her neck looked blissfully happy.

 Ameria leaned back into the room, her brow rising in curiosity.
 "Marguerite?"